Hoffmann-Lab/muvac/README.md

 # Quick start (without installation)
 Please see installation section to get all third-party tools set-upped and subsequently all functions to work properly.

 Load the library and list available functions.
 Each function comes with a usage.
-Or check out the MUVAC usage.
+Or check out the Rippchen usage.

 ```bash
 source activate.sh